-One of the challenging tasks while working in project team is to perform necessary connectivity test though services don’t exist.
+One of the challenging tasks while working in the project team is to perform the necessary connectivity test though services don’t exist.

 If you have a similar situation or feel this would be beneficial for you at work, then here are few ways to achieve this in Windows or UNIX platform.

 To have a port listener on a specific port in Windows, you can use the “Port Listener” utility.

 This utility is available for free for Windows 95 to Windows 10.